Japan Rail Times

 Rail Travel

-Shinryoku season: The best time to visit to Kamikochi
+Shinryoku season: The best time to visit Kamikochi

-Shinryoku season: The best time to visit to Kamikochi
+Shinryoku season: The best time to visit Kamikochi

-In Japan, after the flowers have bloomed and before the heat of summer arrives there is a period known as shinryoku (新緑 fresh greens), when new leaves sprout after the flowers haven fallen.
+In Japan, after the flowers have bloomed and before the heat of summer arrives there is a period known as shinryoku (新緑 fresh greens), when new leaves sprout after the flowers have fallen.
 You might be wondering, “What's so special about green leaves?
-Trees in Singapore are green all year round.”
+Trees in tropical countries in Southeast Asia like Singapore are green all year round.”
 However, when these new leaves first start to sprout, they are a bright and beautiful green—fresh and vibrant, very different from the darker, duller greens of our streets.

 If you ask me what my favourite place in Japan is, without hesitation my answer will always be Kamikochi (上高地 Kamikōchi), a pristine highland region in Nagano Prefecture (長野県 Nagano-ken).
 Nestled among soaring peaks and deep valleys, the Northern Alps (北アルプス Kita-Arupusu) region is a mecca for climbers, with Kamikochi being the gateway for various hikes into these mountains.